aerickt/lapwing-for-beginners/src/Appendix-A.md

 # Plover Theory

 Plover theory is a perfectly capable theory.
 After all, Mirabai Knight, the founder of the Open Steno Project, uses it in her professional work as a stenocaptioner.
-She has graciously provided her own dictionary (<code>main.json</code>) for us hobbyists to use.
+She has graciously provided her own dictionary (<code class="code-mono">main.json</code>) for us hobbyists to use.
 As with all professional stenographers, she built the majority of this dictionary by herself, having added many of the entries over the years.

 However, everyone writes differently.
 In fact, no two stenographers' dictionaries are ever the same.
-Many of the entries in <code>main.json</code> are simply what made sense to Mirabai at the time.
+Many of the entries in <code class="code-mono">main.json</code> are simply what made sense to Mirabai at the time.
 They do not always follow systematic and rigorous rules.
-Plover theory itself is not very well defined in some areas; to illustrate this, have a look at all the ways to write "monotonous" in <code>main.json</code>:
+Plover theory itself is not very well defined in some areas; to illustrate this, have a look at all the ways to write "monotonous" in <code class="code-mono">main.json</code>:

 ```
 "PHO/TPHOT/TPHOUS": "monotonous",